erebelo/aws-athena-jdbc/README.md

 # Java AWS Athena
-Java program that connect to AWS Athena through JDBC
+Java program that connects to AWS Athena via JDBC and assembles the object going through all operations such as insert, update, and delete

 ----------

-## Athena JDBC Driver
+## Dependencies

-Add the Athena JDBC driver as a module dependency in the project
+Add the following libraries found in the "libraries" folder as module dependencies in the project
+- AthenaJDBC42-2.0.33.jar
+- gson-2.9.0.jar

 ----------